nicholasbard/teknonaturalist/1_Basic_setup_and_install/Snakemake_setup.md

 Some troubleshooting for newer Mac users (ARM) provided in Trobleshooting_mamba_conda_MACS.txt <br>

 ## Snakemake installation and setup instructions
 teknonaturalist may be run using provided Snakemake and bash scripts.
-The program requires several programs that can be installed
+The program requires several programs that can be installed <br>
 __A.__ using Mamba (from mini forge) and Snakemake (recommended) <br>
 __B.__ using Conda/Mamba and Snakemake (not recommended) <br>
 __C.__ manually (may be used if Snakemake malfunctions) <br>